 Let the soup cool down to room temperature.
 Then store in an airtight container in the refrigerator for up to 3-4 days.

 Reheat the soup in the microwave or on the stovetop over medium heat.
 The pasta will likely soak up all of the liquid when stored.
 Add some chicken broth or water before reheating.

 If you would like to meal prep and freeze this soup, freeze it before adding the pasta, as the pasta can be overcooked and mushy when frozen and thawed.

 Freeze the soup for up to 3 months.
 Thaw in the refrigerator overnight, and when reheating in a pot, add the orzo pasta.
 Then cook on sauté mode until the pasta is cooked.

 Yes, you can use pre-cooked rotisserie chicken.
-Skip adding the raw chicken breast before pressure cooking, and add the shredded rotisserie chicken along with the orzo pasta to meld the flavors.
+Skip the raw chicken breast before pressure cooking, and add the shredded rotisserie chicken and the orzo pasta to meld the flavors.

 Here are other Instant Pot Soups you might enjoy:

 - Sweet Corn Soup

 - Instant Pot Lentil Vegetable Soup